khayll/knocktype/README.md

 ### Services

-Services are singleton objects.
-They are registered by name into the application container.
-To define a service you need the following.
+Services are singletons, and are registered by name into the application container.
+To define a service you only need to put the `@service` decorator on the object definition.
 Note, that services cannot have constructor parameters.

 ```javascript
 import service from '../framework/service';